 Topics: Financial Aid & Scholarships, ACT, SAT, College Admissions: Explore Early, College Admissions: Excel Academically, College Admissions: Build Your Application Assets, 12th Grade - Seniors, College Admissions: Apply Right, College Admissions: Test Well, Anchorage

-Updated to relfect 2017-18 Common App essay prompts
+Updated to reflect 2018-19 Common App essay prompts

+Of everything you include in your college applications, the essays are the single element over which you have the most control—make the most of this opportunity to define your narrative.
 You know that you’ll need to write a variety of essays for your college applications—and if you're a senior, deadlines are quickly approaching.
-But how will you craft effective messaging that will demonstrate your talent and character to maximize your chances of admission?
-In this post, we will provide a comprehensive overview of the college application essay planning and writing process, including:
+How will you craft effective messaging that demonstrates your talent and character in order to maximize your chances of admission?
+In this post, we will provide an overview of the college application essay planning and writing process, including: